Close

 How to Access Installations and Privileges

-To access DoD installations and privileges starting Jan.
+To access DOD installations and privileges starting Jan.
 1, these newly authorized patrons will need to present the following:

 • Veterans: